ga-wdi-lessons/sinatra-rest/intro-and-params.md

 $ touch Gemfile
 ```

-Let's make sure we include our sinatra dependency in the `Gemfile`
+Let's make sure we include our Sinatra dependency in the `Gemfile`

 ```ruby
 source 'https://rubygems.org'